 - Thermal disinfection uses heat and water, at temperatures that destroy infectious agents and is appropriate for items that are heat and moisture resistant and do not require sterilisation.
 Thermal disinfection, is the simplest, most efficient and cost-effective method of disinfection.
 It can be achieved in an automated thermal washer-disinfector by choosing the appropriate cycle. - Chemical disinfection can be achieved with a compatible TGA-included sterilant or medical device disinfectant, used alone or together with an automated washer-disinfector.
+A chemical disinfectant used to reprocess a reusable medical device or other device shall be labelled as an "instrument grade disinfectant".
+Disinfectants need to be listed on the ARTG and for high-level disinfection, only disinfectants listed as Class IIb devices should be used.
+Other classes of chemical disinfectants, e.g. hospital-grade disinfectant, must not be used to reprocess a reusable medical or other devices (source: AS 5369:2023).
 Chemical disinfectants include alcohols, chlorine and chlorine compounds, formaldehyde, hydrogen peroxide, phenolics and quaternary ammonium compounds.
 Commercial formulations based on these chemicals are considered unique products and must be 'included' onto the Australian Register of Therapeutic Goods (ARTG).
 In most instances, each product is designed for a specific purpose; therefore, users should read labels carefully to ensure the correct product is selected for the intended use and applied efficiently.